 How do you know if the skid steer broom you’re considering has the structural strength, performance capabilities, and quality components you need?
-A truly heavy-duty, high-quality broom will remain operational and efficiently clean surfaces for many years.
+A truly heavy-duty, high-quality skid steer broom will remain operational and sweep surfaces clean for years to come.

 Direct Drive System

 Pressure Relief Valves

 Pressure relief valves protect the motor and the loader’s hydraulic system from pressure spikes.
-When the broom hits an object, the relief valves open and relieve pressure.
+When the broom hits an object, the relief valve pops into action, opening up to relieve the pressure inside.
 This prevents seals or other internal components from getting damaged due to excessive pressure.

-Look at how the motor is guarded and make sure it’s easily accessible for maintenance.
-Virnig broom motors are high quality and are protected on the top, front, and bottom with a ¼-inch plate welded to the motor can.
-The guarded design offers protection and easy access for maintenance.
-Additionally, the motor on the broom is sunk into the side about four inches, which makes it less likely to get hit by obstructions while sweeping.
+Look at how the motor is safe from harm but still accessible for maintenance.
+Virnig skid steer broom motors are top-notch, with a ¼-inch plate protecting them from the top, front, and bottom.
+Additionally, the motor on the broom is sunk four inches into the side, which makes it less likely to run into obstructions during a sweep.

-Wafers will eventually need to be replaced, so ease of access and replacement cost are important to consider.
+Nothing lasts forever, which unfortunately means you’ll need to replace your wafers somewhere down the line, so ease of access and replacement cost are important to consider.
 Check the cost of replacement wafer kits before buying, and ask about how to replace them.
 Some may not be easily accessible and will take a great deal of time to replace.

-On Virnig brooms, bristles can be replaced quickly and easily without disconnecting the hydraulics.
+With Virnig skid steer angle brooms, you can replace the bristles in a snap without even disconnecting the hydraulics.
 To remove the bristle core, simply unbolt and remove the hydraulic motor assembly, then unbolt and remove the shaft assembly and bearing to free the bristle core from the brush head.

 Broom Head Adjustment System

 A major cause of wear on skid steer brooms is improper broom head adjustment.
 Many brooms utilize a bolt and nut adjustment.
-These systems can break or freeze in place when exposed to the elements and can be difficult to adjust evenly.
+These systems can break or freeze in place when you expose them to the elements.
+They can also be difficult to adjust evenly.

 The Virnig adjustment system even allows the operator to set bristle height with minimal downtime.
 Simply elevate the head of the broom from the bucket, remove the holding pin, and set the adjustment shaft.

 Overall Attachment Weight